-Technology But a spokeswoman for Oslo's Norwegian Radium Hospital.
-Entertainment where he works, said he had admitted falsifying data. also in the news
+But a spokeswoman for Oslo's Norwegian Radium Hospital. where he works, said he had admitted falsifying data.

-The revelation comes just days Video and Audio after work published in the journal Science by South Programmes Korean cloning expert Hwang Woo-suk was revealed as Have Your Say fabricated.
+The revelation comes just days after work published in the journal Science by South Korean cloning expert Hwang Woo-suk was revealed as fabricated.
 In Pictures